GregTorrillo/GregTorrillo/README.md

 ![Designer and Developer](https://github.com/GregTorrillo/GregTorrillo/blob/main/LinkedIn%20Profile%20Banner_1128X191.jpg)

-## Hi, I'm Greg
+# Hello world, welcome to my GitHub!

-### Designer and Developer
+### Developer and Artist

-I have a passion for technology and creation.
+I have a passion for creating art and technology.
 I design and develop innovative web and mobile software applications in both front-end and back-end coding.